 If you’ve done a good job marketing your engineering firm, as we mentioned, these “big problems” might already be common knowledge.
 But you can also get specific in the recruiting process about exactly what you expect potential engineers to be working on once they’re hired.

-Brad Hoover, CEO of Grammarly.com, was quoted in this Dice article that companies who want to attract great talent must “provide an opportunity to solve cutting edge technical challenges, with other exceptional technologists.”
+Brad Hoover, CEO of Grammarly.com, said that companies who want to attract great talent must “provide an opportunity to solve cutting edge technical challenges, with other exceptional technologists.”

 That’s true for many high-performing roles, and engineers are no exception.